shartrooper/code-sandboxes-picks/designing-data-intensive-apps/chapter-1.md

 development cost (e.g., when developing a prototype product for an unproven mar‐ ket) or operational cost (e.g., for a service with a very narrow profit margin)—but we should be very conscious of when we are cutting corners.

+## SCALABILITY

+* Scalability means considering questions like “If the system grows in a particular way, what are our options for coping with the growth?” and “How can we add computing resources to handle the additional load?”

+* First, we need to succinctly describe the current load on the system; only then can we discuss growth questions (what happens if our load doubles?).
+Load can be described with a few numbers which we call load parameters.
+The best choice of parameters depends on the architecture of your system: it may be requests per second to a web server, the ratio of reads to writes in a database, the number of simultaneously active users in a chat room, the hit rate on a cache, or something else.
+Perhaps the average case is what matters for you, or perhaps your bottleneck is dominated by a small number of extreme cases.